maplibre/maplibre-gl-directions/CONTRIBUTING.md

 # Contributing Guide

+## Prepare the Development Environment

+1. Make sure you've got Node (v. ^16) and NPM (v. ^8) installed
-1. Fork the repo
+2. Fork the repo
-2. Clone the fork
+3. Clone the fork
-3. Install the dependencies: `npm i`
+4. Install the dependencies: `npm i`
-4. Run `npm run build:lib`
+5. Run `npm run build:lib`
-5. Run `npm link`
+6. Run `npm link`
-6. Run `npm link @maplibre/maplibre-gl-directions`
+7. Run `npm link @maplibre/maplibre-gl-directions`
-7. Run `npm run build:lib`
+8. Run `npm run build:lib`
-8. Introduce some changes (see the section below)
+9. Introduce some changes (see the section below)
-9. Make sure the `npm run build` passes
+10. Make sure the `npm run build` passes
-10. Commit and push the changes
+11. Commit and push the changes
-11. Create a PR
+12. Create a PR

-The steps 5 and 6 must be performed in order to have the `@maplibre/maplibre-gl-directions` as a local symlinked dependency, because the Demo project uses not the library sources, but the locally-built `/dist` folder to make sure that the instance being tested is the same instance which is deployed to the end user.
+The steps 6 and 7 must be performed in order to have the `@maplibre/maplibre-gl-directions` as a local symlinked dependency, because the Demo project uses not the library sources, but the locally-built `/dist` folder to make sure that the instance being tested is the same instance which is deployed to the end user.

 ## Project Structure